 The term ‘fired’ is a colloquial expression for dismissing a person from employment.
-It became more popular owing to the NBC reality show ‘The Apprentice’ where the host, businessman Donald Trump, eliminates contestants for a high-level management job by “firing” them successively.
-Indeed, in 2004, Donald Trump filed a trademark application for the catchphrase “You’re fired!”
+It became more popular as a result of the NBC reality show The Apprentice where the host, American businessman Donald Trump, eliminates contestants for a high-level management job by “firing” them successively.
+In 2004, Trump actually filed a trademark application for the catchphrase “You’re fired!”

 Thomas Watson Sr. was “fired” by NCR

-Famously, NCR’s star sales executive Thomas Watson Sr. met a similar fate.
+Famously, NCR’s star sales executive Thomas Watson Sr. (1874–1956) met a similar fate.
 In 1914, Watson argued that NCR’s dominant product, mechanical cash registers, would soon go obsolete.
 He proposed that NCR develop electric cash registers.
 Patterson resisted the idea.
-He demanded that Watson focus on nothing but sales and not worry about innovation.
+He warned Watson not to overstep his boundaries and demanded that Watson focus on sales only and intrude into product innovation.
 Following an argument at a meeting, Patterson dismissed Watson.
-In a fit of anger, Patterson had workers carry Watson’s desk outside and had it lit on fire.
-Thomas Watson Sr. was thus “fired.”
+In a fit of rage, Patterson had workers carry Watson’s desk outside and had it lit on fire.
+Watson Sr. was thus “fired.”

 Watson Sr. still believed in the potential for electric cash registers.
 He joined a smaller competitor, Computing-Tabulating-Recording Company (CTR,) which soon grew into International Business Machines (IBM.)
 Watson Sr. led IBM for forty years and turned it into the world’s leading technology company.